 This softcover book is full of information but small enough to put in your saddlebag as you bike around Nova Scotia.

-The only thing I don’t like is the book is black and white.
+The only thing I don’t like is the black and white book.
 There are some colour pictures in the book, but the ones on the route pages and the maps remain black and white.

 Not only can you read about the ghosts of the Western Shore, Northern Shore and Cape Breton and Central and Halifax, among other places, but author Steve Vernon also gives you the GPS coordinates to go and check them out well.
 Vernon provides information about the locations and shares the ghost sightings, often from multiple perspectives.